Morris Fisher: Biography

 Fisher was born in Youngstown, Ohio.
-In 1911 Fisher enlisted in the United States Marine Corps and later competed while on duty.
+In 1911, Fisher enlisted in the United States Marine Corps and later competed while on duty.
 Besides his Olympic medals, Fisher won six world titles and held five world records.
-In 1916 he was awarded the distinguished marksman badge.
+In 1916, he was awarded the distinguished marksman badge.
 He retired from shooting competitions in 1934 and later coached shooters at the U.S. Marine Corps and at the Toledo police department.
-In 1941 he retired from military service in the rank of gunnery sergeant.
+In 1941, he retired from military service as a gunnery sergeant.
 He was soon recalled as a shooting instructor during World War II, in which he lost his son William, at Okinawa in 1945.
 Fisher retired for good in 1946 as a Chief Warrant Officer.

 He settled first in La Jolla, California, and then in Honolulu, Hawaii, where he died in 1968.
 He was buried with full military honors at Fort Rosecrans National Cemetery in San Diego, California.
 In 2009, he was inducted into the United States Marine Corps Sports Hall of Fame.
 He has also been inducted into the USA Shooting Hall of fame.